You are currently viewing What You Can Wear in Alaska in January (lookbook)

 Thus, pack for layering!
 Stick to matching neutrals and colors.
 Best make sure to select clothes from your closet that all match with each other.

-No matter, whether the temperatures are around the freezing point or more than 40 below that threshold, you will need boots with a thick insole and double socks.
-The ground doesn’t warm up so fast to wear shoes that would be suitable at around 40F (5oC)in midlatitudes.
-You are not eager to learn how to avoid cold feet at frigid temperatures by self-experience, do you?
+No matter, whether the temperatures are around the freezing point or more than 40 below zero that threshold, you will need boots with a thick insole and double socks to avoid cold feet.
+The ground doesn’t warm up so fast to wear shoes that would be suitable at around 40F (5oC) in midlatitudes.

-What to wear at 40 below in Alaska
+What to Wear at 40 Below Zero in Alaska

 When you are reading this blog for a while, you may already know why 40 below is perfect for a bikini look for many (young) Alaskan women.
 Well, let’s get serious.
 Since before Christmas, the mercury didn’t make it much above -20F (28.9oC).
 So to speak, this January was bitter cold.
 Thus, most the time, you were greeted